Sniki/Lenovo-Thinkpad-T440S/README.md

 - DRM content
 - SD Card Reader (no reliable kext)
 - FingerPrint Reader
-- Docking Station causes kernel panic if you have a display connected in any of the Docking Station Ports `VGA DVI DisplayPort` and you attempt to `Sleep, Reboot or Shutdown`
+- Docking Station kernel panic if a display is connected in any of the Dock Ports `VGA DVI DisplayPort` and you attempt to `Sleep, Reboot or Shutdown`

 ### Secure Boot
 Users with `1366x768` or `1600x900` displays can go ahead and enable secure boot and enjoy it.